 The second most cosmopolitan city is Brussels in Belgium.
 The population here is 62% foreign born.
 This city is the headquarters of EU administration and NATO, the North Atlantic Treaty Organization.
 Brussels offers visitors and residents alike a rich history with a plethora of museums, theaters, and historic buildings.
 The city has also appealed to several multinational corporations which bring international employees with them.

 Number 3 on the list is Toronto in Canada with nearly half, 46%, of its population coming from other countries.
 More than 200 different ethnic groups call Toronto home, and they bring with them over 140 languages.
 It is an important industrial, financial, and commercial center in Canada and with that comes significant employment opportunity, a driving force behind migration.

 Auckland, Sydney, Los Angeles

 Following behind Toronto are three cities that share the same percentage of foreign-born residents.
 These are Auckland in New Zealand, Sydney in Australia, and Los Angeles in the US.
-The populations here are 39% foreign.
+The populations here are 39% foreign-born.
 In Auckland and Sydney, this high rate is because the local government has been working on an economic opportunity structure with private and public sectors that would be beneficial to locals and immigrants.
 In Los Angeles, this high number of foreign-born residents consists of people from around 140 countries and on any given day, 86 different languages can be heard on the streets.
-People hoping to start a new life in the US often look to LA because it has immigrant-friendly laws.

 The Other Cosmopolitan Cities